gary1030/zenoh-in-noise-environment/final_report.md

 There are a lot of pub/sub protocols for v2v, such as `mqtt`, `zenoh`, and `kafka`.
 They all perform great in a closed network.
 But in real world scenerio, there are usually a lot of noises, like Wi-Fi, celluar network, and bluetooth.
 These noises could lead to packet loss and message delay, which would hurt the performance of these protocols.
 We want to simulate a environment that is close to the real world scenerio, and see how different protocols deal with these.

+### About Packet Drop Rate (From Wikipedia)
+- Losses between 5% and 10% of the total packet stream will affect the quality significantly."
+- Less than 1% packet loss as "good" for streaming audio or video, and 1–2.5% as "acceptable".

 ## Methods

 ### INET + Veins + Sumo